Income segregation: Income segregation in the US and Brazil

+Importance

-Income segregation is an important characteristic of the community indicating possible differences among the households of different level of income.
+Income segregation is an important characteristic of the community indicating possible differences among households of varying income levels.
 High-income classes usually possess more cultural, educational, and political benefits.
-Thus, a child born in a low-income family is probable to make less than the one born in high-income household.
+Thus, a child born in a low-income family is likely to make less than one born in a high-income household.
+It is vital to understand income segregation in order to tackle income inequality.
+Additionally, income segregation can result in increasing the difference in outcomes depending on whether they come from a rich or poor household.

-Some proposals have been made to help to reduce the income segregation, which is in the US even stronger than in the other developed countries, such as the integration of disadvantaged families into the mixed-income communities.
-This could to some way, according to the experts, help to reduce the poverty across the generations in these disadvantaged households.
+Income segregation is even more prevalent in the US than in other developed countries.
+Proposals have been made to help to reduce the income segregation, such as the integration of disadvantaged families into mixed-income communities.
+This could help to reduce generational poverty in these disadvantaged households.

-The economic crisis between the years 2007-2011 also had an impact on the trend of economic segregation on which precise research have not been made yet.
+The economic crisis between the years 2007-2011 also had an impact on the trend of economic segregation.

+Seeing the illustration of income segregation can be significant for multiple reasons.
+Firstly, it shows the economic societal differences or inequality, which largely impact social and political issues.
+Due to the existence of income segregation, it causes separated neighborhoods to form, with wealthier individuals living in their own communities with higher incomes.
+Income segregation can also exacerbate issues.
+These issues can be the unequal opportunities with a lower access to goods and services as well as restricted social mobility.
+It can also add to the marginalization of targeted groups, increasing discrimination and contributes to the amplification of stereotypes.
+Additionally, income segregation can slow down economic growth as there is less space for innovation and entrepreneurship due to certain groups being disadvantaged.
+Furthermore, higher crime rates and lowered social cohesion can result from income segregation.